osioke/osioke.github.io/CONTRIBUTING.md

 I am still working around what this guide will be, but for now, if you want to contribute, just head over to the
 [issues page](https://github.com/osioke/sprimed.com/issues) and start an issue discussing what you want to add.
-Thanks :simple_smile: :+1:.
+Thanks :smiley: :+1:.